George Fant (American football): 2018

-After rookie tight end Will Dissly got injured in a week 4 matchup with the Arizona Cardinals, Fant started to play an offensive tackle/tight end hybrid role.
+After rookie tight end Will Dissly got injured in a week 4 matchup with the Cardinals, Fant started to play an offensive tackle/tight end hybrid role.
 He would line up as a sixth offensive lineman, either on the line itself or outside, and declare himself an eligible receiver.
 Fant had great success in this new role and helped the 2018 Seahawks achieve the number one ranked rushing offense in the league.

 On December 10, 2018, in a week 13 Monday Night Football matchup against the Minnesota Vikings, Fant recorded his first career reception, a 9-yard pass from quarterback Russell Wilson.

 2019

 Fant continued to function as a hybrid lineman for the Seahawks in 2019.
 He also functioned as the primary backup offensive tackle, filling in for an injured Duane Brown during parts of the season.

-On December 2, 2019, in a Monday Night Football matchup against the Minnesota Vikings, Fant garnered attention for helping the Seahawks rush for a season-high 218 yards in a 37–30 win.
+On December 2, 2019, in a Monday Night Football matchup against the Vikings, Fant garnered attention for helping the Seahawks rush for a season-high 218 yards in a 37–30 win.
 He reported as an eligible receiver on 42 plays during the game and lined up at multiple positions along the line.

 New York Jets

 On April 23, 2020, Fant signed a three-year, $30 million contract with the New York Jets.
 He was named the Jets starting right tackle in 2020, starting 13 games there, plus two at left tackle in place of an injured Mekhi Becton.
 He was once again named the starting right tackle in 2021, but became the left tackle starter in Week 2 after a season-ending injury to Becton.
 He started the remainder of the season there.

 Fant was named the starting left tackle to begin the 2022 season.
 He was placed on injured reserve on September 27, 2022.
-He was activated on December 3, 2022.
+He was activated on December 3.
+Fant was placed back on injured reserve on January 7, 2023.

+Houston Texans

+On July 28, 2023, Fant signed a one-year deal with the Houston Texans.
+He started 13 games at right tackle for Houston in 2023.

+Seattle Seahawks (second stint)

+On March 13, 2024, Fant signed with the Seattle Seahawks.
+Fant was released on March 4, 2025.

+Washington Commanders

+Fant signed with the Washington Commanders on August 19, 2025.

 Personal life

-Fant is married to former Western Kentucky women's basketball player Chastity Gooch and has two children with her.
-His son, Jayden Fant, was born shortly before his workout with the Seahawks and his second son was born in the spring of 2017.
+Fant is married to former Western Kentucky women's basketball player Chastity Gooch and has four children with her.